 Nestled alongside the Macdonald River, within the tiny village of St Albans, you will find the Settlers Inn.
 Established in 1836, the inn is built from convict hewn sandstone in the simple colonial Georgian style.
 In the 19th Century the inn became a stopover for Cobb and Co. stagecoaches travelling between Sydney and Newcastle.
 The St Albans Anglican Church (St Alban the Martyr), near the top of Wharf Road, is the only church still in use.
 The funerals of those close to town usually progressed by boat to the old St Albans burial ground, a few kilometres south of the village beside the river, founded in 1826.
 Historic buildings: The Court House and Police Lockup built in 1890.
 The Court House is perched on wooded slopes of Hawkesbury sandstone, high above the beautiful Macdonald River and St Albans.
 The building, originally consisting of a courtroom, police station and lock-up, now offers overnight and holiday accommodation; The Settlers Arms Inn (1836) originally known as Travellers Rest and Price Morris Cottage (1837) a newly restored cottage that has vertical timber slab, wattle and daub construction with its calico ceilings under a shingle roof.

-St Albans hosts the famous St Albans Folk Festival to be held in April 2019: Thursday 25th to Sunday 28th April: celebrating its 40th birthday.
+St Albans hosts the famous St Albans Folk Festival held in April.
 Enjoy four great performance venues, camping areas and the historic Settlers Arms pub on the river.
 Experience diverse musical acts, interesting workshops, fun galore for the kids, craft & food stalls plus much more.
 Camp in one of the many sites in the village.
 4 Days of Folky Fun.

-This year's Convict Mountain Bike Ride will take place on Saturday 4th May 2019.
+The Convict Mountain Bike Ride takes place once a year in May.
 The Convict 100 is one of Australia's most challenging MTB marathon races following the historic Convict Trail through the Dharug and Yengo National Parks.

 Recreational cycling: Best Cycle Rides Around the Hawkesbury recommends the Wisemans Ferry - St Albans loop.
 This ride is a great loop from Wisemans Ferry up the valley to St Albans.
 It includes two ferry crossings, a couple of historic pubs and lovely rural scenery.
 This cycling guide is sold at the Hawkesbury Visitor Information Centre, 328 Hawkesbury Valley Way, Richmond 2753 for $6 and it includes 12 rides in the district plus all the information needed, including maps, when setting off on a ride to keep you as safe as possible.
 For the fishing enthusiasts, St Albans has a fishing competition in November.